Illedan/BlogPosts/Posts/OpenRepo.md

     nuget https://www.nuget.org
 ```

-Lines starting far left is considered a Provider and every line below it is configuration used by that Provider (see provider information below).
+Lines starting far left is considered a Provider and every line below it with indentation is configuration used by that Provider (see provider information below).

 If your path contain spaces you have to wrap it in '"'.
 Ex:
 ```
+Local:
+    "C:/Location with space/Repos" pt:sln ptt:bat

 Personal:
     "nuget openrepo package example" "https://www.nuget.org/packages/Illedan.OpenRepo/"
 ```
-This enables you to search for all the keywords in case you connect multiple words with the value.

 ## Providers